WhosArjun/Oakton-Scioly-Website/README.md

 # Oakton-Scioly-Website
 Oakton Science Olympiad Website
 Oakton Science Olympiad has never had a website.
 Hopefully this website can bring more outreach to the club, as we are looking for sponsors.
-Our team is very passionate and has lots of potential, we got the national bid @ USC but couldn't go due to logistics and funding.
+Our team is very passionate and has lots of potential, as we have placed highly at various competitions..
 With a website we are looking to change this so we can achieve more in the future.
   The website includes 7 tabs :

       Teams : Members of each team, including the captains.
 The members are split into 3 teams of 15.
 Solar (Best), Lunar (Second Best), Eclipse (Third Best)